-For more information, see Creating a Host Group in the Managing Hosts guide.
+For more information, see Creating a Host Group in Managing Hosts.

 The provisioned hosts have the FIPS-compliant settings applied.
 To confirm that these settings are enabled, complete the steps in Section B.3, "Verifying FIPS Mode is Enabled".

 B.1.
 CHANGING THE PROVISIONING PASSWORD HASHING ALGORITHM